 Choose recipes that can be made to go further by being paired with other ingredients.
 Spicy Steak Tacos made with reasonably priced flank steak turn into hearty hand-held wraps with toppings like avocado and red pepper.

 Alternatively, ask guests to BYOM (Bring Your Own Meat).
 As the host, you can provide sides, drinks and dessert while guests take care of the main protein.
 Not only does this save you money on the main meal, but it also satisfies individual guests’ preferences and cravings.

 Versatile recipes, like Grilled Maple-Apple Slaw, can double as a salad or burger topper.
 Our Sweet Corn Dip makes a natural pairing with tortilla chips, but is great as an alternative to relish on a hot dog as well.
 For something different, serve our Smokey Bacon & Tomato Bean Dip as a crostini topping.

 5. Spread Around the Responsibility

 A potluck is a smart way to delegate food responsibilities.
 Be in charge of the main course and ask your guests to bring something to round out the meal: appetizers, salads, sides and desserts.
 Remember to let them know how many people are attending and of any food allergies among guests.
-And if you’ve got a couple non-cooks on your guest list, sign them up for items like ice, napkins and plastic cutlery and cups.
+And if you’ve got a couple of non-cooks on your guest list, sign them up for items like ice, napkins, and plastic cutlery and cups.